mingpapilio/Codes_RisingTide/README.md

 3. In "codes" folder, files ending with "ts" are for generating time series of population dynamics, where as files with "rep" are for generating repeated simulations (e.g. Fig. 4, 5).

-4. In "simulated data" folder, we rearrange files by the sequence of each figure.
+4. In "simulated data" folder, we upload files according to the sequence of figures.

 (Ming Liu)